s3gw-tech/s3gw/docs/developing.md

 docker run -p 7480:7480 localhost/s3gw
 ```

-By default, the container will run with the following arguments:
+By default, the container runs with the following arguments:

 ```text
 --rgw-backend-store dbstore